 One of the things current-gen console owners will be most worried about is what the two high-end consoles mean for their existing machines.

 Thankfully, both manufacturers have taken strides to ensure that all games both existing and released going forward will be compatible across all PS4 and Xbox One models respectively.

 Think of it like a PC.
 Some people have the ability to play games at 4K, others in Full HD, and others still are capped at lower resolutions depending on their graphics card.
 They can still all buy the same games though, which scale at a software level to offer the best experience possible per computer.

 The PS4 Pro is able to play many archive games in higher resolutions and with HDR, thanks to a swathe of patches either applied now or coming soon.

-To be honest, at this stage it is impossible to judge which of the two consoles will be "the most powerful ever" thanks to only one of them being available to us to test properly.
+To be honest, at this stage it is hard to judge which of the two consoles is "the most powerful ever" as there aren't enough enhanced games on Xbox One X yet to compare directly.

 One thing's for sure; it's an exciting time to be a gamer.